eshitagangwar/Hotel-Review-Classification/Perceptron Classifiers/README.md

 # Programs
 The perceptron algorithms appear in Hal Daumé III, A Course in Machine Learning (v.
 0.99 draft), Chapter 4: The Perceptron.

 We will write two programs in Python 3: perceplearn.py will learn perceptron models (vanilla and averaged) from the training data, and percepclassify.py will use the models to classify new data.
-You are encouraged to reuse your own code from Coding Exercise 3 for reading the data and writing the output, so that you can concentrate on implementing the classification algorithm.

 The learning program will be invoked in the following way: